Frederick Douglass to Receive Honorary Degree

 The free, public event, part of the annual George Washington’s Birthday Convocation, is slated for Friday, Feb.
 23, beginning at 4:00 p.m. in Decker Theatre, Gibson Center for the Arts.
 The ceremony will also be livestreamed: https://www.washcoll.edu/offices/digital-media-services/live/

 “Two hundred years after his birth, it is truly an honor for Washington College to recognize the tenacity and the moral courage Frederick Douglass exhibited by speaking out in support of equal rights for all men and women,” says College President Kurt Landgraf.

 Born into slavery in February 1818, not far from the College’s campus on Maryland’s Eastern Shore, Douglass came to understand at a very young age that education would be his path to freedom: “Knowledge unfits a child to be a slave,” he wrote.
 In 1838, he escaped slavery and spent the rest of his life speaking out on human rights issues, including abolitionism and women’s rights, in addition to serving as a federal official and diplomat.
 His first autobiography, Narrative of the Life of Frederick Douglass (1845), is taught in universities around the world.
-Yet Douglass himself never had a college education, and Washington College is believed to be the first institution to award him an honorary degree since Howard University did so in 1872.
+Yet Douglass himself never had a college education.

 When Douglass was born, Washington College — the first college in Maryland and one of the oldest in the United States — had already existed for almost forty years.
 Among its founding donors, alongside George Washington, were members of the Lloyd family, on whose Eastern Shore plantation Douglass was enslaved during his childhood.
 The College remained a racially segregated institution until the late 1950s.